bit-oh-my-god/ns3-dtn-bit/readme.md

 * ns3 and ns3-dtn-bit module

-* jupyter and python-matplotlib
-This combo is used to make graph and paper, check /box/jupyter if you want use jupyter yourself, install it on org-web, in China, you may not be able to download 0.5 G big file from the web. you would need to install miniconda first, and install full-package from miniconda, that's the way I did.
+* jupyter and python-matplotlib there is one tutorial that I think may help you [ref](https://www.youtube.com/watch?v=HW29067qVWk&t=1568s) This combo is used to make graph and paper, check /box/jupyter if you want use jupyter yourself, install it on org-web, in China, you may not be able to download 0.5 G big file from the web. you would need to install miniconda first, and install full-package from miniconda, that's the way I did.